Boom Car Ads

 Sony Car Audio

-Sony's ad is shameless: 'It's not my remote, its my detonator'.
-This ad equates boom audio equipment as a weapon, specifically an explosive device.
+The ad equates boom audio equipment as a weapon, specifically an explosive device: 'It's not my remote, its my detonator'.
 Sony's line of boom car equipment is marketed under the brand name, X-Plod.

 Pioneer Electronics